 Similar in overall design, “Luna“, “Springer“, “Skana“, “Skana HV “, “Kiska“, “Hyak” and “Bjossa” (pronounced Beeyossa) have slightly different features for different paddlers needs, abilities and performance desires.
 Designed for recreational use and overnight expeditions, our wooden kayaks are complete with two watertight flush hatches for storage, standard deck cargo shock cords, adjustable foot braces, optional cockpit sizes and a custom carved high density foam seat for comfort.
 Bulkheads are strategically placed to provide as much dry space as possible for each customer.
 Most features can be adjusted to suit.

 We will custom design a kayak for you.
 We have adapted many of our designs to increase length, beam, deck height or profile.
 We can start with one of our current designs or begin from scratch to meet your needs and design displacement.
-To discuss having a boat built for you, you can view basic Pricing and Contact Us.
+To discuss having a boat built for you, you can Contact Us.
+For sample pricing click Here

 “Kayaks are a very personal craft therefore each boat that I build is custom fit to you.
 You tell me your preferences, needs and desires for how the kayak should look, and then I design and build it specifically for you”.

 Choose from one of my standard designs or have your kayak custom designed from the ground up.
 Be sure to check out the gallery for inspiration.
 I will also build any style of kayak from almost any company that sells plans.